 IT Careers in Litigation Support

-- Document Coder: This is largely a data entry position.
+The document coder is largely a data entry position.
 The coder maintains a system to identify and access the various documents in a case file.
 It's typically an entry-level position in IT litigation support.

 Not all states make use of magistrates.
 These are "junior" judges or judicial officers who are entrusted with minor cases and disputes to take some of the weight of caseloads off judges.

 Law clerks are to judges what paralegals are to attorneys — their right hands.
 They're often law school graduates who have not yet applied to the bar, but they may be new, young attorneys just getting their feet wet as well.
 It's a prestigious entry on a resume.
 Law clerks manage the judges' case files and do research, drafting condensed reports on filed documents as guidelines.
 As a result, the judge doesn't have to read the entire bulging case file to get a handle on what the matter involves.

-- Court Reporter: This is the stenographer you see seated beside the judge's bench.
+It is the stenographer you see seated beside the judge's bench.
 They transcribe legal proceedings, hearings, trials, and even depositions.
 More courts are moving to audio recordings, and court reporters also transcribe these tapes.

 Careers in Legal Consulting

 The legal services field offers positions for people outside of the legal field.
 A jury consultant guides attorneys toward selecting sympathetic jurors at trial and helps them avoid unsympathetic jurors.
 They do this by posing a series of questions to potential jurors.
 It can also involve doing background research and interpreting body language, both during questioning and later during trial.

 A forensic scientist helps to collect, preserve, and analyze physical evidence for attorneys and the courts.
-A blood spatter analyst is one example.
+A blood-spatter analyst is one example.
 The forensic videographer involves creating video images for trial.
 The videographer may also present the images at trial under oath.